 - Biomass district heating system

 In addition to the retrofitting activities, a biomass heating network will be deployed in Vitoria-Gasteiz, leading to better energy prices, lower maintenance and operation costs and improved safety.

 - Citizen engagement strategy for the retrofitting package

-As there are no local housing associations in the city, Vitoria-Gasteiz prepared a citizen engagement strategy that would help to communicate and negotiate with each and every one of the pilot area apartment owners.
+As there are no local housing associations in the city, Vitoria-Gasteiz prepared a citizen engagement strategy that will help to communicate and negotiate with each and every apartment owner in the pilot area .